auriuki/jenkins-docker/README.md

 ## Jenkins configuration
 Open web browser and type address `localhost:8080` and follow instruction: [Unlocking Jenkins](https://jenkins.io/doc/book/installing/#unlocking-jenkins).<br/>

-The `/var/jenkins_home/secrets/initialAdminPassword` file is located under mounted place. e.g. in my case it is `D:/Jenkins_docker/secrets/initialAdminPassword`
+The `/var/jenkins_home/secrets/initialAdminPassword` file is located under mounted place. e.g. in my case it is `E:/Docker/Jenkins/secrets/initialAdminPassword`
-(`/var/jenkins_home` is "mapped" to `D:/Jenkins_docker`)
+(`/var/jenkins_home` is "mapped" to `E:/Docker/Jenkins`)

 I suggest install without any plugins (select None) and add it later.

 And that's it.
-You can open webbrowser, typ [http://localhost:8080](http://localhost:8080) and start using jenkins with docker.<br>
+You can open web browser, typ [http://localhost:8080](http://localhost:8080) and start using jenkins with docker.<br>
 E.g. Open Blue ocean view, create new pipeline, use e.g. github, add token, project and that's it.
 You can run Jenkinsfile pipeline with dockers.

 ## Note